-You can apply various effects to the pads, keygroups, tracks and master outputs, using insert and send/return effects.
+You can apply various effects to the pads, keygroups, tracks, main outputs and submixes, using insert and send/return effects.
 This chapter can help you get a good overall understanding of how the effects work.

 See Appendix > Effects & Parameters for a list of all available effects (with a brief description of each) and their editable parameters.